gitaroktato/system-design-excercises/tinyurl/README.md

 This might result more cache hits but comes with the cost of using Layer 7 routing, and an additional hashing operation at load-balancer level.

+## Resilience
+[Rate limiting](https://resilience4j.readme.io/docs/ratelimiter) should be introduced by each API key to ensure that bad behaving clients are not draining all the resources.
+If we don't want to bound each API key to a specific instance, we need to use a [global rate limiter](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_features/global_rate_limiting) which updates the statistics in a central storage (Memcached or Redis), so all the rate limits are in-sync.
+In this case rate limiting should be applied in load balancers and not in the URL resolving nodes themselves.

+To increase the availability, we need to ensure that cached URLs are returned even if Riak nodes are unavailable.
+A simple [circuit breaker](https://resilience4j.readme.io/docs/examples-1#decorate-mono-or-flux-with-a-circuitbreaker) is enough to implement this functionality.

 ## Performance Evaluation

 ### Hash Operations Benchmark